3.5.1. SCPI server (MATLAB, LabVIEW, or Python)

 Requirements and Setup

-Here are the requirements for setting up a Python environment to remotely control your Red Pitaya.
 Here we present setting up the environment in Visual Studio Code, due to high adaptability and easily expandable functionality.
+However, you can use any other coding environment that supports Python.

-Python version 3.10 or higher.
+Install Python version 3.10 or higher.
 Link to Python download webpage.
-During the installation process, do not forget to check the Add python.exe to PATH box!

 Install a coding environment.
 We recommend using Visual Studio Code.